agero-core/splunk-logger-async/README.md

 # splunk-logger-async

-Splunk Logger is a .NET library for logging to Splunk using HTTP collector, asynchronously.
+Splunk Logger is a **.NET Framework** library for logging to Splunk using HTTP collector, **asynchronously**.
 It automatically collects environment information and adds it to log.

 ## Usage:
 Create instance: